zng-ui/zng/TODO/_current.md

+* Error when scrolling to end.
+    - "zero_ui_core::var::contextualized: index out of bounds: the len is 1062 but the index is 1070".
+    - There are also a lot more contexts then expected.
+    - Happens in the icon example too.
+        - Maybe caused by lazy?
+* Error on re-inspect.
+    - Update before info.

 # TextInput

 * Large single word does not wrap (it wraps for a bit then it becomes a single line again).